AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   Add:

      - VirtualSMC and its plugins
-     - SMCBatteryManager (Required for correct battery status/No battery patching needed)
+     - SMCBatteryManager (Required for correct battery status/No additional battery patching needed; all are 8-bit)
      - SMCLightsensor (Ambient Light Sensor; works with SSDT-ALS0.aml)
      - SMCDellSensors (Needed for Dell CPU fan monitoring)
      - Lilu/AppleALC/WhateverGreen